tebelorg/TLE/README.md

 # Set Up
 Create a transformation logic / mapping file with 2 rows
 - first row listing the header fields desired in the output
-- second row specifying which column in input to take data from
+- second row specifying which column in input to take data

 # To Use
-To transform input.csv into output.csv using logic in mapping.csv (data formats supported - csv xls xlsx html)
+To transform input.csv using logic in mapping.csv into output.csv (data formats supported - csv xls xlsx html)
 ```
 php etl_start.php input.csv mapping.csv output.csv
 ```